TruFin Staked NEAR (TRUNEAR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 TruFin Staked NEAR Historical Price

-According to the latest data gathered on TruFin Staked NEAR live price page, the current price of TruFin Staked NEAR is 2.73USD.
-The circulating supply of TruFin Staked NEAR(TRUNEAR) is 7.54M TRUNEAR , giving it a market capitalization of $20.58M.
+According to the latest data gathered on TruFin Staked NEAR live price page, the current price of TruFin Staked NEAR is 2.64USD.
+The circulating supply of TruFin Staked NEAR(TRUNEAR) is 7.54M TRUNEAR , giving it a market capitalization of $19.93M.

 The TruFin Staked NEAR Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of TRUNEAR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.